lupyuen/lupyuen.github.io/src/rust3.md

       (hello_rust_main.rs...nuttx.apps.examples.hello_rust_1.o)
     ```

-    Then we patch the ELF Header like this and it should link correctly...
+    Then we patch the __ELF Header__ like this, and it should link correctly...

     ```bash
     xxd -c 1 ../apps/examples/hello_rust/*hello_rust_1.o \